KMKnation/Computer-Pointer-Controller/README.md

 -it| Mandatory | Provide the source of video frames.
 -debug  | Optional | To debug each model's output visually, type the model name with comma seperated after --debug -ld | Optional | linker libraries if have any
--d | Optional | Provide the target device:
+-d | Optional | Provide the target device: CPU / GPU / MYRIAD / FPGA

 ###### Directory Structure